alireza0/s-ui/README.md

 Frontend codes are in `frontend` folder in the root of repository.

-To run it localy for instant developement you can use (apply automatic changes on file save):
+To run it locally for instant development you can use (apply automatic changes on file save):
 ```shell
 cd frontend
 npm run dev